-Future teachers from UCF and high school teaching academies watch as Chris Pomponyo ’12, 2017 Seminole County Teacher of the Year, hops onto a chair and engages his students in a fast-paced, live model lesson during a lunch and learn at the KnightED Talks Student Showcase.
-Teacher education students recently presented professional strategies and techniques […]
+Future teachers from UCF and high school teaching academies watch as Chris Pomponyo ’12, Seminole County Public Schools 2017 Teacher of the Year, hops onto a chair and engages his students in a fast-paced, live-model lesson during a lunch-and-learn at the KnightED Talks Student Showcase.
+Teacher education students recently presented professional strategies and techniques to […]

 From athletics to the arts to science to storytelling, there are plenty of summer camps for learning and play affiliated with UCF that can help keep students busy during the summer break.
 Deadlines are fast approaching for the 30 camps on this list.
 If you’re interested in learning more about a specific camp or wish […]